ManApart/quest-command/notes.md

 ### Validation tools

 * Seperate from test suite
-* Check for duplicate names (across items and activators)
+* Check for duplicate names (across items, recipes, and activators)
 * Check all targets reference valid events etc (triggers and trigger events)
 * Check all activator targets reference actual items / locations etc
 * Check all behavior receipies have params that match their assigned behaviors